 Research Interests

 My main research interests lay in the field of theoretical syntax.
-My current work–approached from a minimalist and biolinguistics perspective–falls broadly in the domain of unpronounced, or null, arguments.
+My current work–approached from a minimalist and biolinguistics perspective–centers around my interest in the syntactic size of objects.
 The work in my dissertation centers around the phenomenon of adjunct control, the study of null subjects of non-finite clauses, and the syntax of the VoiceP edge.
 I present a novel observation of an undiscussed type of adjunct control structure involving pronominal clitics controlling into Voice’ adjuncts that, I argue, challenges an established generalization regarding the licensing of control.
 The study of these structures results in theoretical implications surrounding a traditionally difficult question regarding the positions of multiple specifiers in the verbal domain (Voice), for which I propose a relationship between the size of a DP and its phase-edge position.
-Extending beyond specifiers and control, my research program also encompasses work on other types of null arguments and morphemes, including patterns of comparative morphology found within different classes of anticausative verbs in Polish, as well as the syntax of structures involving unpronounced objects, particularly Across-the-Board Movement and parasitic gaps, phenomena that I have previously worked on and am returning to from a new theoretical perspective involving the nature of copies, repetitions, and deletion in the framework of Simplest Merge.
+Extending beyond specifiers and control, my current research program also encompasses work on other “smaller” syntactic elements, including one project looking at patterns of comparative morphology found within different classes of anticausative verbs in Polish, and a new project looking at the syntax of wh-complement constructions, including free relatives and indirect interrogatives.
+With this work, I am particularly interested in the structure of PP free relative clauses in Spanish, and the size of the wh-element, in order to understand how these can be analyzed under a labeling framework.

 Publications